 For example, if you owned a stock currently trading around $43 per share, you could sell a call option that expires in June and has a strike price of $45.
 Two things can happen:

 A buyer has the right to exercise their option up until the expiration date.
-If that happens — meaning the stock is called away — the shares are automatically delivered to the buyer.
-Options typically expire on the third Friday of every month.
+If that happens, meaning the stock is called away, the shares are automatically delivered to the buyer.
+Monthly options typically expire on the third Friday of every month.

 As a general rule when you buy a call option, you need the share price to move higher in order to make money and you also need it to happen within a relatively short timeframe.
 With each day that passes, options decay in value, which is bad for the buyer (but great for the seller).

-This makes call options a great choice for sellers looking to make a profit off of stocks they already own.
+This makes call options a strong choice for sellers looking to make a profit off of stocks they already own.

 How to Write Covered Calls

-If you already own stocks, writing covered call options is a great way to boost your yield with lower risk.
+If you already own stocks, writing covered call can boost your yield and lower your risk.

 To write a covered call option, you:

-Keep in mind that each call gives the owner the right to buy 100 shares of a stock or to sell 100 shares of a stock they already own.
-If you write two calls, that would be 200 shares, for instance.
+Keep in mind that each call gives its buyer the right to buy 100 shares of a stock.
+Conversely, it gives its seller an obligation to sell shares of a stock.
+You must own at least 100 shares of a stock to write a call.

 Some Advice for Better Yields